Master Resource Outline

 3. Identify problems or diagnoses based on assessment findings

-4. Recognizing adrenarche, menarche, the childbearing cycle, and menopause as normal, describe evidence-based nursing strategies that promote health and treat common health deviations and chronic conditions, preconception needs, and gynecologic/reproductive/sexual health needs of people throughout the lifespan.
+4. Recognize adrenarche, menarche, the childbearing cycle, and menopause as normal, describe evidence-based nursing strategies that promote health and treat common health deviations and chronic conditions, preconception needs, and gynecologic/reproductive/sexual health needs of people throughout the lifespan.

 5. Describe evidence-based strategies when guiding, counseling, and educating people about: primary health care needs, risk factors, human sexuality, sexual behaviors that promote health and prevent disease, contraception, fertility, readiness for pregnancy, and menopause.